CephalofairGames/merc-packs-faq/index.md

 **Section 112.3 (Scenario 54), Special Rules** <span class="hidden">The Gloom treats all Null/x0 cards as +0, not as Null/x0</span>

 **Items 129/130** Both Items 129 and 130 are marked as 129. <span class="hidden">Of these, the Helm of the Mountain is correctly numbered as 129; the Mountain Hammer should be item 130.</span>

-**A large number of events were designed to be unlocked when a new class envelope was unlocked.** A new Campaign Sheet will be provided by Cephalofair that has these event unlocks at the bottom of the page, alongside the unlocked class icons.
-Here  are the proper event unlocks that are added when you unlock a locked class, in the order they are listed on the Campaign Sheet.
-- Sun: R-50, R-51
-- Three Spears: R-47, C-78
-- Circles: R-44, R-45
-- Eclipse: R-46, C-81
-- Cthulhu: C-76, C-77
-- Lightning Bolts: C-73, R-40
-- Music Note: R-49, C-80
-- Angry Face: C-74, C-75
-- Saw: R-48, C-79
-- Triangles: R-42, R-43
-- Two Minis: R-52, R-53
-- Crossed Swords: R-54

 ![divider](/assets/images/divider.png)